Academic Information and Policies

 • any person involved in assisting, participating or cooperating in an investigation of harassment, and may be grounds for further disciplinary action.

-Retaliation can take many forms, including threats and other forms of intimidation, unwarranted denial, or reduction of rights and privileges, disadvantageous treatment, and the like.
-When retaliation is charged, the complaining party should utilize the complaint resolution mechanisms specified in this policy.
+Retaliation can take many forms, including threats and intimidation, unwarranted denial or reduction of rights and privileges, disadvantageous treatment, etc. When retaliation is charged, the complaining party should utilize the complaint resolution mechanisms specified in this policy.

 F. False Accusations